-The process for exchanging a magazine or cartridges in a partition is the same as that for exporting a magazine up to the point where the magazine is delivered to the selected TAP.
+The process for exchanging a magazine or cartridges in a partition is the same as that for exporting a magazine up to the point where the magazine is delivered to the TAP.

-Note: If you want to exchange only the expired cleaning cartridges in a cleaning partition, skip to Export or Exchange Expired Cleaning Cartridges on page 253.

-- 1. Complete Step 1 on page 245 through Step 4 on page 246 to begin the exchange process. - 2.
-The next steps depend on which TAP you selected.
+- Note: If you want to exchange only the expired cleaning cartridges in a cleaning partition, skip to Export or Exchange Expired Cleaning Cartridges on page 220. - 1.
+Complete Step 1 on page 217 through Step 4 on page 218 to begin the exchange process.